-- Access to memory or device register that is not present.
-This includes cases where Secure and Non-secure memory are physically aliased. - Access to a device that is not permitted at the device.
-For example, a Non-secure access to a Secure register. - Access to a device that is in an inaccessible state or other illegal access.
-For example, the device is powered down, or the value written is not supported. - I{BYWQQ} Software fault handling is outside the scope of the RAS System Architecture.
-Arm makes the following recommendations for accesses that constitute a software fault: - Where another standard defines a rule or sets a convention for a device, that should be followed.
-For example: - For a PCIe device, certain illegal accesses are RAO/WI. - [1] requires that reserved accesses to a component, such as reads and writes of unallocated or unimplemented registers and writes to read-only registers, behave as RAZ/WI. - [1] requires that under certain conditions accesses to certain debug registers return an error response. - Accesses to a memory location that is not present can return an in-band error response when all of the following are true: - The location is not present due to a configuration of the physical address map that is either static or controlled by trusted software.
+- Access to memory or peripheral register that is not present.
+This includes cases where Secure and Non-secure memory are physically aliased. - Access to a peripheral that is not permitted at the completer.
+For example, a Non-secure access to a Secure register. - Access to a peripheral that is in an inaccessible state or other illegal access.
+For example, the peripheral is powered down, or the value written is not supported.

+I{BYWQQ} Software fault handling is outside the scope of the RAS System Architecture.
+Arm makes the following recommendations for accesses that constitute a software fault:

+- Accesses to a memory location that is not present can return an in-band error response when all of the following are true: - The location is not present due to a configuration of the physical address map that is either static or controlled by trusted software.
 For example, a configuration choice made by the designer, set during initial system configuration, or reconfigured by trusted software.

-It is not because a device has been unexpectedly removed or the address map has been otherwise reconfigured.
-For example, when a user unplugs a device, or using software controls intended to be available to untrusted software.
+It is not because a peripheral has been unexpectedly removed or the address map has been otherwise reconfigured.
+For example, when a user unplugs a peripheral, or using software controls intended to be available to untrusted software.
 The split between trusted and untrusted is implementation-specific, but, for example untrusted would typically include unprivileged software and, in systems that supports virtualization, guest operating systems.
 Untrusted might or might not include Non-secure hypervisors.